anonsubmissions/fse2019/README.md

 new user of [TOOL].
 So, at this moment I am not so sure about using it for my daily development tasks.”
-Four participants (i.e., 12.9%) did not want to use [TOOL], because to them it was redundant or Opiner does not simply have as large user base as Stack Overflow has.
+Four participants (i.e., 12.9%) did not want to use [TOOL], because to them it was redundant or [TOOL] does not simply have as large user base as Stack Overflow has.
 According to one such participant, “I already have everything available from google search..."